 Student Panel Presentation Summary

 The student perspectives panel featured students with disabilities currently in undergraduate or graduate programs.
 Disabilities represented included mobility impairments, low vision, blindness, learning disability, and deafness.
-The panel featured five students with disabilities, including three who have worked in CSNE research labs.
-The session was facilitated by CSNE Deputy Director Chet Moritz and Diversity Manager Scott Bellman.
+The panel featured five students with disabilities, including three who have worked in CNT research labs.
+The session was facilitated by CNT Deputy Director Chet Moritz and Diversity Manager Scott Bellman.
 Below are some of the responses to panel questions, and in some cases, edited for clarity.

 What technology do you use?